- Military Basics

 - Service members have life insurance through Servicemembers’ Group Life Insurance.

-- VA’s low-cost life insurance programs were developed to provide financial security for your service members, veterans and their families.
+- The Veteran Administration’s low-cost life insurance programs were developed to provide financial security for your service members, veterans and their families.

-- You can provide your family with financial security at just seven cents per $1,000 of insurance.
+- You can provide your family with financial security at just 6 cents per $1,000 of insurance.
+For the full $400,000 in SGLI coverage, your premium will be just $24 per month, plus $1 per month for traumatic injury coverage.

-- The Veterans Administration offers eligible service members low-cost home loans.
+- The VA offers eligible service members low-cost home loans.

 - No down payment is required or private mortgage insurance.

-- You or your spouse are eligible for numerous tax deductions, some extended to all citizens in certain situations and others exclusive to service members and their families.
+- You or your spouse may be eligible for numerous tax deductions, some extended to all citizens in certain situations and others exclusive to service members and their families.

 - Military OneSource provides free tax preparation and filing services and tax consultations.